 HOW MUCH MG DO WE NEED?

-This is tricky.
+It’s tough.
 There is no common lab test that can tell us.
 Blood tests are inaccurate because only a tiny amount of magnesium in the body stays in the blood.
 There is a test called, RBC, which some specialty labs will do and which is more accurate, though still not perfect.
 Normally the results of any tests still need to be evaluated in light of other symptoms.
 An unhealthy digestive system, unhealthy kidneys, old age, alcoholism and the taking of regular medications can compromise magnesium absorption.
 Seizures, muscle cramps, personality changes & abnormal heart rhythms can all be signs of a magnesium deficiency.

 A mineral deficiency is usually seen first in non-vital areas like your teeth, hair, and nails.

-You can read more about Dr Dean’s work and expertise on the role of magnesium here.
+If interested, you can read more about Dr Dean’s work and expertise on the role of magnesium here.

 HOW CAN WE GET MORE MG?